karkman/physalia_metagenomics/README.md

 We will cover both both read- and assembly-based methods, focusing on the strenght of each of these methods depending on the research question.
 We will use data from both short- (e.g. Illumina) and long-read (e.g. Nanopore) sequencing platforms, as it improves dramatically MAG assembling and binning compared to short-read-only methods.

-## Target audience
-- Anyone with an interest in metagenome sequencing (MSc and PhD students, postdoctoral researchers, PI's...)

-## Requirements
+## Prerequisites
-- Basic knowledge of molecular biology
-- Basic knowledge of UNIX
+We assume some basic awareness of analysis of UNIX and molecular biology.

-## Learning outcomes
+## Outcomes
 By completing this course, you will:

 - Understand the basics of metagenomic sequencing and bioinformatic approaches to the analyis of metagenomic data